from science to meaning

 • GenoChart™ Multi-Generational Trauma Release Certification (Andrea Bosbach Largent): Certified in mapping and releasing multigenerational trauma using psychogenealogy.

-• Compassionate Spirit Release & Curse Unraveling (Andrea Bosbach Largent & Gayle Revels): Advanced shamanic techniques for generational healing.
+• Compassionate Spirit Release & Curse Unraveling (Andrea Bosbach Largent & Gayle Revels): Advanced spiritual techniques for generational healing.

 • Complex Trauma Training Levels 1 & 2 (Janina Fisher): Working with trauma using nervous system and parts-based approaches.